 - We use either personal or anonymised data to review the performance of our care services as part of our continuing work to improve our services and meet the needs of our residents.

 - We may use your details to contact you about any changes to our care services.

 - We may use your personal data to send you marketing information describing services that you may be interested in where you have consented to receive this beforehand.
 You may opt out of receiving this information at any time.

-- We share information with NHS Clinical Commissioning Groups (CCGs), local and health authorities, medical professionals and regulators regarding resident’s health and care including admission details, care records and medical records.
+- We share information with ICBs, other health and local authorities, medical professionals and regulators regarding resident’s health and care including admission details, care records and medical records.

 - Supporting police investigations, professional conduct hearings and safeguarding investigations in the public interest; where a serious crime or fraud has been committed; if there is a serious risk to the public, resident or employees.